ros2/design/articles/intraprocess_communication.md

 However, an even bigger improvement is present when analyzing the results from more complex applications.

 The next results have been obtained running the iRobot benchmark application.
-This allows the user to specify the topology of a ROS2 graph that will be entirely run in a single process.
+This allows the user to specify the topology of a ROS 2 graph that will be entirely run in a single process.

 The application has been run with the topologies Sierra Nevada and Mont Blanc.
 Sierra Nevada is a 10-node topology and it contains 10 publishers and 13 subscriptions.